abipalli/semioverse/README.md

 **navigate**: The navigate method is a generator that iterates through paths and keeps track of the previous card and stores it in the positions set, effectively allowing for bidirectional navigation.
 It yields a new context each time it steps through the path.

-**substitute**: The substitute method is a signifier for substitution or transformation.
-It's an act of exchange, replacing one signifier with another within the structure of the Card.
+**substitute**: The substitute method is an act of exchange, replacing one signifier with another within the structure of the Card Graph.
 It functions by navigating along defined routes and performing a substitution.
 The significance of this and its parallels to the lambda calculus will be explored in later sections.

+**snapshot**:

 What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Cards) are linked through paths (thread), creating a complex network (weave) that can be explored (navigate) and transformed (substitute).